 The Family Development Training and Credentialing Program (FDC) is a major New York State initiative that provides frontline workers with the skills and competencies they need to empower families.
 FDC-trained workers help families capitalize on their strengths and set attainable goals.

-The FDC curriculum, developed by Cornell University, consists of approximately 90 hours of intensive, interactive classroom study that cover the following ten modules:
+The FDC curriculum, developed by the National FDC Program at the University of Connecticut, consists of approximately 90 hours of intensive, interactive classroom study.
+The curriculum has been revised for 2015, to include the following new and updated modules:

 - Family Development: A Sustainable Route to Healthy Self Reliance